fmentink/UMAShiftML3Scripts/ShiftML3/README.md

 - Per-atom output with std across the ensemble (uncertainty estimate)
 - Accepts CIF and XYZ files
 - GPU (CUDA) or CPU execution (`--device cpu`)
+- Save a txt and a magres file

 ## Requirements